ljduarte/aptwkr/README.md

 # Atomic Polar Tensor Worker
-This is a little dummy program which performs calculations of the invariants of Atomic Polar Tensors.
+This is a little dummy program that calculates the invariants of Atomic Polar Tensors.

 # To compile:
 gfortran -o aptwkr.x aptwkr.f90 -O3

 # Input example:
-Create a file named "tensors.inp" with the molecule's name and the APT.
+Create a file named "tensors.inp" that contains the molecule's name and the APT.
 You can put any number of tensors in this file
 //Example:

 CH4